Skip to main content

 In men, a low SHBG level, driven by insulin resistance, leads to a decrease in the total amount of circulating testosterone that is bound.
 This might initially seem beneficial, suggesting more “free” testosterone is available.
 However, the reality is more complex.
 The same metabolic state that lowers SHBG also frequently impairs the testes’ ability to produce testosterone.

-Furthermore, the excess visceral fat associated with increases the activity of the aromatase enzyme, which converts testosterone into estradiol.
+Furthermore, the excess visceral fat associated with insulin resistance increases the activity of the aromatase enzyme, which converts testosterone into estradiol.
 The result is a hormonal profile characterized by low total testosterone, disproportionately low SHBG, and often, elevated estradiol levels.
 This specific imbalance contributes significantly to symptoms of andropause, including reduced libido, erectile dysfunction, loss of muscle mass, and mood disturbances.
 The arteries, in this environment, are subjected to the dual insults of metabolic dysfunction and a suboptimal hormonal milieu.

 The Female Hormonal Symphony